oscarb/pad/_docs/android-device-guide.md

 2. Hold *Volume Down* + *Home* + *Power* to enter download mode
 3. Connect device to computer
 4. Press *Volume up* to continue
-5. Launch Odin and verify that `added` appears
+5. Launch Odin and verify that `added` appears in the log